herve4m/quay-api-operator/docs/crds/RepositoryMirror.md

 * `host`: URL for accessing the Quay API, such as ``https://quay.example.com:8443`` for example.
 * `validateCerts`: Whether to allow insecure connections to the API.
   By default, insecure connections are refused.
+* `timeout`: Number of seconds to wait for Quay to send data before giving up.
+  By default the timeout is at 10 seconds.
 * `token`: OAuth access token for authenticating against the API.
   To create such a token see the [Creating an OAuth Access Token](https://access.redhat.com/documentation/en-us/red_hat_quay/3/html-single/red_hat_quay_api_guide/index#creating-oauth-access-token) documentation.
   You can also use the [ApiToken](ApiToken.md) custom resource to create this token.